Thursday, 29 October 2020

 10:30 – 11:00 Keynote

-Why Expertise and Impact is Important for Science Communications – An SFI Perspective
+Why Innovation, Expertise and Impact are Important for Science Communications – An SFI Perspective

 Margie Mc Carthy, Head of Education and Engagement at Science Foundation Ireland